 Personalizing your email marketing creates an abundance of benefits.
 It will benefit every single one of your email marketing metrics and will get you a sales return 6 times more than regular bulk email campaigns.
 In this highly competitive environment, personalizing your emails is a must.

-If you want to start personalizing your email marketing, here we have outlined 7 simple ways in which your business can start doing it effectively.
+If you want to start personalizing your email marketing, here we have outlined 7 email personalization techniques using which your business can start doing it effectively.

 1. Segment your audience